Security of AI-Based Cryptocurrencies: Threats & Defenses

 • Harden inference endpoints: rate limiting, auth, anomaly detection, query budgets.

-• Run red-team evaluation with adversarial testing before launch and after updates.
+• Run red-team evaluation with adversarial testing before launch and after updates, mapping attack techniques to the MITRE ATLAS adversarial-ML threat matrix.

 • For sensitive training data: consider differential privacy, secure enclaves, or constrained feature sets.